bikeindex/bikewise/README.markdown

 # [Bikewise.org](https://bikewise.org)

 A new Bikewise is under development and the data is still in migration.
+STILL

 The updated version of Bikewise (this version) is available at [Bikewise.BikeIndex.org](https://bikewise.bikeindex.org).
 It will move to [Bikewise.org](https://bikewise.org) once everything has been sorted out.